What Justice Data Requires Beyond Access: A Conversation with Chief Judge Donald R. Johnson

 - 2 min read

 That tension came up in a conversation I had with Chief Judge Donald R. Johnson.
-We weren’t talking about data as an endpoint or a deliverable.
+We weren’t talking about data as the end of the work.
 We were talking about what it actually means to lead inside systems where trust is fragile, accountability is real, and numbers don’t explain themselves.

 One thing he was very clear about is the limit of data on its own.
 Making information available can support transparency, but only if people understand what they’re seeing and why it matters.
 Without that context, data can quietly create more distance.
 It can feel technical, inaccessible, or disconnected from lived experience, even when it’s technically “open.”